microsoftgraph/ruby-connect-rest-sample/README.md

 2. Choose **Add an app**.

-3. Enter a name for the app, and choose **Create application**.
+3. Enter a name for the app, and choose **Create**.

 	The registration page displays, listing the properties of your app.

-4. Copy the application ID.
+4. Copy the `Application Id`.
 This is the unique identifier for your app.

 5. Under **Application Secrets**, choose **Generate New Password**.
 Copy the app secret from the **New password generated** dialog.